samaradel/www_threefold/www.threefoldtoken.com/content/team/kds.md

 He knows a thing or two about cloud computing and IT!

-Kristof founded more than 20 companies in a time period of 15 years.
+Kristof has founded more than 10 companies in a time period of 17 years.

 Currently Kristof is founder of GIG Technology and ThreeFold Foundation.